designreuse/YouDrive/README.md

 5. *com.youdrive.tests* -- Some junit tests (unfinished)
 6. *com.youdrive.util* -- Contains constants such as the table names in Constants.java and ConnectionManager singleton class to create a single Connection object.

+Implementation:

+1. Need to implement some persistent auth scheme to make sure person accessing admin pages is an actual admin
+2. Need adding of delete functionality
+3. Need more helpful user error messages
+4. Need better ui.

 Users table
 ===========